Courses in Translation - Literature and Culture (LC)

 LC 116 German Postwar Cinema (AR, G)

 This comparative course focuses on the different cinematic traditions that emerged in East and West Germany.
 It addresses the interaction between socio-historical context and the creative process as seen through film structure, style and content.
 The course includes discussions of propaganda, avante garde, feature and popular cinema and films by Beyer, Dorrie, Fassbinder, Sanders Brahms, Staudte and Wolf.
 All lectures, materials and discussions are in English.
-Offered occasionally in alternate years.
+Offered occasionally.

 LC 272 From Utopia to Science Fiction: Imagining the Future in Russia and Germany (IT, G)